 bipositionality (n.)
-In some models of Non-Linear Phonology, the Representation of Consonant or Vowel Length in two positions on the Tier at which phonological Quantity is represented (e.g. the CV-tier, X-tier).
+In some models of NON-LINEAR PHONOLOGY, the REPRESENTATION of CONSONANT OF VOWEL LENGTH in two positions on the TIER at which phonological QUANTITY is represented (e.g. the CV-tier, X-tier).
 A long consonant or vowel is represented as a ROOT NODE linked to two units of quantity.